 Know before you go

-- Introduce internal supplements such as Zinc, Magnesium, and Vitamin C into your daily regime, to strengthen your skin
+- introduce internal supplements such as Zinc, Magnesium, and Vitamin C into your daily regime, to strengthen your skin

-- Stay out of the sun for at least 4 weeks prior to beginning your treatment sessions – avoid treatment if you have any sunburn
+- stay out of the sun for at least 4 weeks prior to beginning your treatment sessions – avoid treatment if you have any sunburn

-- Prior to the procedure, your skin will be numbed with a topical anesthetic.
+- prior to the procedure, your skin will be numbed with a topical anesthetic.
 This should be removed – usually, with an alcohol wipe and time allowed for the alcohol to evaporate.

 The possibility of cross-contamination is very real during this treatment and if a derma roller is being used, there is a potential for backflow into the handpiece.
 Not only is it vital that the dermapen, dermaroller, or micro-needling device is changed for each patient, but the holes should also be thoroughly sprayed to minimise the risk of contamination.

 As with any cosmetic skin treatment, it’s important to look after your skin following a face needling procedure, for best results follow these aftercare instructions:

-- Avoid any type of heat treatments, such as sauna or swimming, until the skin has fully settled down
+- avoid any type of heat treatments, such as sauna or swimming, until the skin has fully settled down

-- Avoid taking anti-inflammatory medications for several days, as they could interfere with your body’s healing process
+- avoid taking anti-inflammatory medications for several days, as they could interfere with your body’s healing process

-- Let your skin breathe; do not put on makeup for the first 48 hours and then only use mineral makeup using clean makeup brushes
+- let your skin breathe; do not put on makeup for the first 48 hours and then only use mineral makeup using clean makeup brushes

-- Give your skin time to heal; dryness, scaling, redness, and swelling may last for several days, depending on the depth of penetration of the needles
+- give your skin time to heal; dryness, scaling, redness, and swelling may last for several days, depending on the depth of penetration of the needles

-- Your barrier function has been disrupted, so post-procedure, you may experience mild erythema, bruising, and some mild edema; all of which should subside within 48 hours
+- your barrier function has been disrupted, so post-procedure, you may experience mild erythema, bruising, and some mild edema; all of which should subside within 48 hours

-- Do not wash or touch your face – leave it for 48 hours and do not use any harsh products, actives, and other such chemicals, as your skin will be highly sensitive following the procedure
+- do not wash or touch your face – leave it for 48 hours and do not use any harsh products, actives, and other such chemicals, as your skin will be highly sensitive following the procedure

 The healing process

 Day 1-2: After treatment, you may typically look like you have a severe sunburn and you may feel flushed and hot in the area treated.
-The skin may feel dry or sensitive to touch; this is the visible inflammation phase which typically lasts around 48 hours.
+Your skin may feel dry or sensitive to touch; this is the visible inflammation phase which typically lasts around 48 hours.
 Applying cooling masks soaked in pure Hyaluronic Acid can be extremely helpful in reducing inflammation.